- NACE Challenge

 What is the Challenge Award assessment process?

-Stage 1 (pre-assessment visit).
+Stage 1 (pre-assessment half-day visit).
 This is a visit from your assessor to undertake a preliminary review of your school’s readiness for Challenge Award assessment, and to identify key areas for development.
 This stage is mandatory for all schools being assessed for the first time; mandatory for schools outside the UK at each assessment; and optional for UK-based schools undergoing reaccreditation.

 Stage 2: (assessment day).
 The assessment day is based on a pre-agreed schedule and will include a learning walk, interviews with staff, governors and learners, and further evidence scrutiny.
 Your school will be verbally advised of the outcome at the end of the day and receive a written report shortly afterwards, which will include recommendations for your school’s ongoing action plan.